-In London Ontario, I see a certified pedorthist/registered physiotherapist, named Anthony Abado.
+In London Ontario, I see a certified pedorthist/registered physiotherapist, named Anthony Abbado.
 He is awesome and always delivers exceptional customer service.

 Next, try to break up long periods of standing with a break or a change of positions.
 Plan to have tasks you can do in a seated position, like peeling potatoes, available to interrupt your standing.
 Try not to stand for more than 20-30 minutes at a time before switching positions.

 Stretching can help reduce the tension built up in your muscles during the day.
 Check out this post to help improve the way you stretch and maximize the benefits.
 5 Quick Tips for Better Stretching.
 You might use a stretch break to interrupt some of the prolonged standing and prevent injuries from cooking all day long.

 For back pain related to muscle tension, I like the child’s pose stretch.

 From a kneeling position, rock your hips back so that they are close or touching your heels.
 Extend your arms forward and reach your fingertips as far as you can go without letting your hips come up.
 Gently rest your head on the floor.
 Continue to breathe normally and try to hold the stretch for 30-60 seconds.
 You should feel a nice stretch in your back, hips, and knees.